listenToRipley/python/Notes/VirtualEnv.md

 You can also use `pipenv --where` to see the physical path or `which python` to see the virtual location.

-To see the dependencies inside this environment, you can use `pip list` or `pipenv graph`.
+To see the dependencies inside this environment, you can use `pip list` or `pipenv freeze` or `pipenv graph`.
 Graph will provide the same as list, but in a tree format which will make it easier to read and outlines the dependence requirements and installed version.

+To exit, use run `exit`

+This virtual environment will persist, which you can see by running `pipenv --venv`.
+To remove it, run `rm -rf /path/name/of/env`

 #### Install packages

-Instead of using the `pip install`, we want to use `pipenv install` to ensure that our pipenv files is updated for any changes.
+Instead of using the `pip install package_name`, we want to use `pipenv install package_name` to ensure that our pipenv files is updated for any changes.

+#### Updating packages

+You can run `pipenv update package_name`

+#### Create venv inside project

+`mkdir .venv` and run `pipenv install`, this will create a hidden folder where all your venv content will be located.

+To see the files created run ` pipenv --venv`.

+Then launch the venv, `pipenv shell`

+When nested this way, this they will share packages and dependencies from the parent folder, but everything will execute from .venv/bin